Planning under non-rational perception of uncertain spatial costs: INTRODUCTION

 \paragraph*{Contributions} Our contributions lie in three main areas: Firstly, we adapt CPT into path planning to model non-rational perception of spatial cost embedded in an environment.
 With this, we can capture a larger variety of risk perception models, extending the existing literature.
 Secondly, we generate desirable paths using a sampling-based (RRT*-based) planning algorithm on the perceived risky environment.
-Instead of just using path length for costs, our planner embeds a continuous risk profile and path length to calculate the costs, enabling us to plan in the perceived environment setting above.
-Furthermore, we prove that our chosen cost satisfies the sufficient conditions for asymptotic optimality of the planner, leading to reliable and consistent paths according to a specified risk profile in the perceived environment.
-Finally, using SPSA, we measure the adaptability of risk perception models in the planning algorithms to express a given arbitrary path in an environment.
-This can be an useful first step towards a larger learning scheme for capturing human path planning using frameworks like inverse reinforcement learning (which is currently out of scope for this work).
-We would like to clarify that in this work, we examine CPT based environment perception models for planning and leave the validation of CPT based models with human user studies for future work.
+Our planner integrates a continuous risk profile and path length to calculate path cost, enabling us to plan in the perceived environment setting above.
+Furthermore, the chosen cost satisfies the sufficient conditions for asymptotic optimality of the planner, leading to reliable and consistent paths according to a specified risk profile.
+We then compare our planner's performance with T-RRT* (continuous cost space planner) and Risk-RRT* (risk-aware planner) through simulations in cluttered and dynamic environments respectively.
+We show that our proposed planner can generate better paths in comparison.
+Finally, we define the notion of ``expressiveness'' for a risk perception model and show that CPT's is higher than that of CVaR and expected risk.
+Furthermore using SPSA, we show that the expressiveness hierarchy translates to our path planning setting, where we observe that a planner equipped with CPT can better approximate arbitrary paths in an environment.
+We clarify that here, we merely examine CPT based environment perception models for motion planning and leave the validation of these models with human user studies for future work.

-Figure~\ref{fig:intro_plan} shows a preview of how a nonlinear DM's perception of the environment influences the path produced to reach a goal.
-While Figure~\ref{fig:intro_plan_er} shows a rational perception of the environment using expected risk, Figure~\ref{fig:intro_plan_cpt} illustrates a nonlinearly deformed and scaled surface that reflects the perception of a certain DM using CPT.
-In particular, as discussed later, we observe a richer path behavior of CPT-based planners as compared with others.
+Fig.~\ref{fig:intro_plan} shows a preview of how a nonlinear DM's perception of the environment influences the path produced to reach a goal.
+While Fig.~\ref{fig:intro_plan_er} shows a rational perception of the environment using expected risk, Fig.~\ref{fig:intro_plan_cpt} illustrates a nonlinearly deformed and scaled surface that reflects the perception of a certain DM using CPT.